 3. Click on the Send shape button! 😉

 4. Every time the classes compose a Kmail, repeat the process on clicking on the slide with the dancing Kmail logo, and inserting a slide….that way the message slides literally build on top of each other.
 (The oldest Kmail message will be on the bottom.)

 One of our biggest challenges as educators is helping children to develop an understanding of what is behind the screen.
 Within this is the idea that when we put words or images out into a connected world, they are received by people.
 There is a human connection that needs to be nurtured and fulfilled very early on in order to help children truly develop this understanding.
 If we wait until they are older and then expose them to email in the adult form, we have lost the opportunity for them to build a foundational understanding about what it means to truly be a digital citizen.

 Digital citizenship is about empathy and knowing that words and images that shift beyond our fingertips and enter the larger world have meaning and power.
 The ability to communicate instantly is a privilege that we can use to connect, wonder, play, and discover together.
 When we hold the hands of young children, and let them learn and feel this by our sides as we navigate between classrooms at a distance, we set the stage for a kinder, more connected, more respectful world.
 We help to create a world in which people have not just been told to be a digital citizen, but have been nurtured in the mindset of digital citizenship.

 To help the kids visualize what it “looks” like when a message gets sent, we created a video that captures the composition of a message and WHERE the message is going.
-Pieces of Kmail and the travel between our schools on Google Earth were images and videos using SnagIt and Camtasia, and strung together in Adobe Spark.
+Pieces of Kmail and the travel between our schools on Google Earth were images and videos using SnagIt and Camtasia, and strung together in Adobe Express.